OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 Steam may provide links to other third party sites.
 Some of these sites may charge separate fees, which are not included in and are in addition to any Subscription or other fees that you may pay to Valve.
 Steam may also provide access to third-party vendors, who provide content, goods and/or services on Steam or the Internet.
 Any separate charges or obligations you incur in your dealings with these third parties are your responsibility.
 Valve makes no representations or warranties, either express or implied, regarding any third party site.
 In particular, Valve makes no representation or warranty that any service or subscription offered via third-party vendors will not change or be suspended or terminated.

+I. Refunds and Right of Withdrawal

+Without prejudice to any statutory rights you may have, you can request a refund for your purchases on Steam in accordance with the terms of Valve’s Refund Policy http://store.steampowered.com/steam\_refunds/.

+For European Union consumers:

+EU law provides a statutory right to withdraw from certain contracts for physical merchandise and for the purchase of digital content.
+You can find more information about the extent of your statutory right to withdraw and the ways you can exercise it on this page: https://support.steampowered.com/kb\_article.php?ref=8620-QYAL-4516.

 4\.
 ONLINE CONDUCT, CHEATING AND ILLEGAL BEHAVIOR ⏶

 Your online conduct and interaction with other Subscribers should be guided by common sense and basic etiquette.
-They must notably comply with the Steam Online Conduct rules, to be found at http://steampowered.com/index.php?area=online\_conduct.
+They must notably comply with the Steam Online Conduct rules, to be found at http://steampowered.com/index.php?area=online\_conduct".
 Depending on terms of use imposed by third parties who host particular games or other services, additional requirements may also be provided in the Subscription Terms applicable to a particular Subscription.

 Steam and the Content and Services may include functionality designed to identify software or hardware processes or functionality that may give a player an unfair competitive advantage when playing multiplayer versions of any Content and Services or modifications of Content and Services (“Cheats”).
 You agree that you will not create Cheats or assist third parties in any way to create or use Cheats.
 You agree that you will not directly or indirectly disable, circumvent, or otherwise interfere with the operation of software designed to prevent or report the use of Cheats.
 You acknowledge and agree that either Valve or any online multiplayer host may refuse to allow you to participate in certain online multiplayer games if you use Cheats in connection with Steam or the Content and Services.
 Further, you acknowledge and agree that an online multiplayer host may report your use of Cheats to Valve, and Valve may communicate your history of use of Cheats to other online multiplayer hosts.
 Valve may terminate your Account or a particular Subscription for any conduct or activity that is illegal, constitutes a Cheat, or otherwise negatively affects the enjoyment of Steam by other Subscribers.
 You acknowledge that Valve is not required to provide you notice before terminating your Subscription(s) and/or Account.